 Reach out and let your customers know how you can help.
-Be personal, compassionate and as detailed as possible.
-Email is a crucial communication tool during this time, use it appropriately.
+Be personal, compassionate, and as detailed as possible.
+Email is a crucial communication tool; use it appropriately.

-- Make clear what your active modes of communication are.
-If you offer phone support — answer promptly and avoid calls going to voice-mail if possible.
-Lot's of folks are spending time on hold now-a-days or unable to get through phone lines.
-We don't want to be clumped in with that “group”.
+- Be explicit about what your active modes of communication are.
+For example, if you offer phone support — answer promptly and avoid calls going to voice-mail if possible.
+Lots of folks are spending time on hold nowadays or unable to get through phone lines.
+We don't want to be clumped in with that “group.”

-- If you can't be Johnny-on-the-spot with phone communications, consider putting up a special form just for these times with fields catering to customers concerns specific to now.
+- If you can't be Johnny-on-the-spot with phone communications, consider putting up a particular form just for these times with fields catering to customers' concerns specific to now.
 Then respond to those emails promptly.

 - Solicit feedback so that you know what you can do to be there for your customers.
-Put strategies and processes in place to cater to these needs as they evolve.
+Then, put strategies and processes in place to cater to these needs as they evolve.

-- Create a special page on your website dedicated to any changes in your business that you want customers to be aware of.
+- Create a specific page on your website dedicated to any changes in your business that you want customers to be aware of.
 Then modify as needed so that it is always current.